SwarmStorm/awesome/README.md

 *   [gsans/aws-amplify-workshop-angular](https://github.com/gsans/aws-amplify-workshop-angular) - Building Full Stack GraphQL Applications with AWS Amplify and Angular

 *   [e2b-dev/awesome-ai-agents](https://github.com/e2b-dev/awesome-ai-agents) - A list of AI autonomous agents

+## PHP

+*   [jscaria/SavetoOneDrive](https://github.com/jscaria/SavetoOneDrive) - Save to OneDrive - A Google Chrome extension

+*   [scotch-io/scotch-box](https://github.com/scotch-io/scotch-box) - Scotch Box is a preconfigured Vagrant Box with a full array of LAMP Stack features to get you up and running with Vagrant in no time.

+*   [peppeocchi/php-cron-scheduler](https://github.com/peppeocchi/php-cron-scheduler) - PHP cron job scheduler

+*   [vimeo/psalm](https://github.com/vimeo/psalm) - A static analysis tool for finding errors in PHP applications

+*   [phpstan/phpstan](https://github.com/phpstan/phpstan) - PHP Static Analysis Tool - discover bugs in your code without running it!

+*   [WelterRocks/ecophacs](https://github.com/WelterRocks/ecophacs) - EcoPhacs is a php class to control ecovacs devices, like deebot and makes use of the ecovacs-api

 ## TypeScript